millerpeterson/millerpeterson.github.io/_posts/2016-08-29-genetic-byte-beats-2.markdown

 Manually coding these rapidly grew tedious, so I decided I needed a way to parse the C expressions and convert them into ClojureScript expressions.
 A bit of searching lead me to [Instaparse](https://github.com/Engelberg/instaparse), an awesome library for generating parsers for language grammars.
-And it works in the browser through the [instaparse-cljs](https://github.com/lbradstreet/instaparse-cljs) port!
+It works in the browser through the [instaparse-cljs](https://github.com/lbradstreet/instaparse-cljs) port.
 Arithmetic is a classic instructional example for CFGs, so I was able to get oriented quickly.
 Through some trial and error I figured out how to get the operator precedence right for the byte beat grammar.
 Here is what I came up with: